EcoPasteHub/EcoPaste/README.md

 ## Contributors

-Thanks to everyone who has already contributed to `EcoPaste`.
+Thanks to everyone who has already contributed to EcoPaste.

-If you want to contribute to this project, please refer to [Contributing Guide](./.github/CONTRIBUTING.md).
+If you want to contribute to EcoPaste, please refer to [Contributing Guide](./.github/CONTRIBUTING.md).

 <a href="https://github.com/ayangweb/EcoPaste/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=ayangweb/EcoPaste" />